 We rely on two third-party manufacturers to manufacture all of our current products.
 In the event that either of our manufacturers ceases to manufacture sufficient quantities of our products in a timely manner and on terms acceptable to us, we would be forced to locate an alternate manufacturer.
 Additionally, if either of our manufacturers experiences a failure in its production process, is unable to obtain sufficient quantities of the components necessary to manufacture our products or otherwise fails to meet our quality requirements, we may be forced to delay the manufacture and sale of our products or locate an alternative manufacturer.
 We may be unable to locate suitable alternative manufacturers for our products, particularly our NC-stat biosensors, for which the manufacturing process is relatively specialized, on terms acceptable to us, or at all.
 Currently, we rely on a single manufacturer, Polyflex Circuits, Inc., a wholly owned subsidiary of Parlex Corporation, for the manufacture of the NC-stat biosensors, and a single manufacturer, Advanced Electronics, Inc., or AEI, for the manufacture of our NC-stat monitors and docking stations.
 We order all of our products from Polyflex on a purchase order basis.
 Because we do not have a supply agreement in place with Polyflex, Polyflex may cease manufacturing our products or increase the price it charges us for our products at any time.
+We are currently negotiating an agreement with Poylflex but there are no assurances that we will enter into such an agreement on favorable terms or at all.
 We do have a one-year, automatically renewable contract manufacturing agreement with AEI.
 However, under the agreement, either party may elect not to renew the agreement upon 90 days' written notice prior to the end of the current term.
 Accordingly, AEI could cease manufacturing NC-stat monitors and docking stations for us when the current term of the agreement expires in November 2005.
 We have not experienced any significant problems in the past with the quality or quantity of products delivered by either AEI or Polyflex.
 We do occasionally experience transient inventory shortages, typically lasting less than one month, on new products during the initial production ramp-up phase.
 If any of the changes in our relationships with these manufacturers as described above occurs, our ability to supply our customers will be severely limited until we are able to engage an alternate manufacturer or, if applicable, resolve any quality issues with our existing manufacturer.
 This situation could prevent us from delivering products to our customers in a timely manner, lead to decreased sales or increased costs, or harm our reputation with our customers.